aytheotaku/realtime-communication-app/README.md

 **You can visit the swagger docs on route ```/documentation```**

-**Please feel free to visit my Notion blog page where I elaborate on the project and share my thought process that informed its development.**
+**Please feel free to visit my Notion blog page where I elaborate on the project and share my thought process that informed its development.** : https://www.notion.so/A-Collection-of-My-Projects-and-Their-Conceptualization-54c9cd33bdda4a7290b343343fbea3b8 (Real Time Data Communication, Sockets)

 ## DEMO
 ---